wp-plugins/social-dropdown/socialdropdown/readme.txt

 * Technorati
 * Yahoo MyWebs

+In addition, you can customize the order of the bookmarks or choose to remove some of them without editing a file.

 == Installation ==

 By installing the plugin, you agree to [Tevine's policies](http://www.tevine.com/policies.php "Tevine's Policies").

 1. Upload the "socialdropdown" folder into the "/wp-content/plugins/" directory.
 The folder should consist of several files and folders:

 * readme.txt
+* LICENSE.txt
+* ajax.js
+* configinterface.php
 * dropdown.js
+* generatebookmarks.php
 * style.css
 * socialdropdown.php
 * icons/
+* thescripts/

 2. Login to your Wordpress Administration Panel